vtsynergy/Analysis-AI/seg_model/README.md

 4.7.
 Create a folder under the root of Nvidia clara-train-example folder: “seg_model”

 4.8.
-Create “dataset_root” in folder and “seg_model” folder
+Create “dataset_root” in “seg_model” folder

 4.9.
 Copy and paste those downloaded folders and Ipynb files from DECT into the segmentation folder under the root of the Nvidia clara-train-example folder. e.x. ~/clara-train-examples-master/seg_model.